Kompelli-Anurudh/Image-Steganography-Application/README.md

 ## Security Note

 This implementation is for educational purposes.
-For sensitive data, please use established encryption standards.
+For sensitive data, please use established encryption standards and it is developed with Automated GPT (Claude Sonet 3.5).

 ## Author